Electric Shuttle Bus Pilot Project

 What infrastructure have you installed for the pilot?
 Where is it located?

-We’ve installed 14 electric bus charging stations inside our Springs Gardens garage, which stores and dispatches our existing shuttle fleet and has capacity to accommodate our 14 battery electric shuttles.
-The charging stations enable us to simultaneously charge the 14 battery electric shuttles.
+We’ve installed 14 electric bus charging stations inside our Springs Gardens garage, which stores and dispatches our existing shuttle fleet and has capacity to accommodate 14 battery electric shuttles.
+The charging stations enable us to simultaneously charge 14 battery electric shuttles.

 The charging cabinets and dispensers were supplied by ABB, a leading global technology company.
 Engineering firm Burns & McDonnell supplied, designed and installed the charging equipment.